jaluma/jaluma/README.md

 <img align='right' src="https://i.imgur.com/i2C6V2G.png" width="230" style="border-radius: 50%;">
 <p><em>Software Enginner at <a href="http://www.uniovi.es">University of Oviedo</a></em></p>

-<p>Hi, I'm studing Software Engieering in Oviedo, Spain🚀.
+<p>Hi, I'm a Software Engineer graduated from University of Oviedo, Spain🚀, in 2020.
 Lately, I was working in my FDP based on microservices architecture, DevOps or new trends that have been appearing.</p>

 **Talking about Personal Stuffs**

 - 💻 Interested in low-level software architectures and systems.
 - 🌱 I’m currently learning about DevOps.
-- 👯 I’m looking to collaborate on AOSP projects 🤝.
+- 👯 I’m trying to collaborate on AOSP projects 🤝.
 - 💬 Ask me about anything [here](https://github.com/jaluma/jaluma/issues).

 **Languages and Tools**